florianfesti/boxes/documentation/src/api_edges.rst

 is the border the shape of the part (e.g. an rectangle).
 But the actual Edge has often to be drawn elsewhere.
 Best example if probably the ``F`` Edge that matches the normal finger joints.
-It has to start one material thickness outside of the virual border of the part so the cutouts for the opposing fingers just touch the border.
+It has to start one material thickness outside of the virtual border of the part so the cutouts for the opposing fingers just touch the border.
 The Edge classes have a number of methods to deal with these kind of offsets.